Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

-This completes our review of the phase diagram \cref{fig:phase_diagram}(f), summarized in \cref{tab:summary_degeneracies}.
-In the remainder of this paper, we study the three most interesting parts of the phase diagram, exhibiting novel physics. \Cref{sec:frustrated_chains} focuses on the $T_{1g}$ frustrated chains phase, from which we will develop an intuitive understanding of the origin of the spin ice and fracton CSLs which occur at its endpoints, and their fractionalized excitations. \Cref{sec:fracton_CSL} then explores in detail the $T_{1g} \oplus A_{1u}$ fracton CSL and establishes its basic properties.
-Finally, aided by a solid understanding of the fracton CSL, \cref{sec:spin_nematic} studies the most complex part of the phase diagram, the spin nematic $E_u\fragmented A_{1u}$ phase.
+This completes our review of the phase diagram, shown in \cref{fig:phase_diagram}(f) and summarized in \cref{tab:summary_degeneracies}.
+Some of the phases and boundaries are relatively simply understood: the spin ice CSL and the AIAO phase opposite to it are straightforward generalizations of their pyrochlore analogs; the fragmented spin ice CSL is a restricted version of spin ice~\cite{szaboFragmentedSpinIce2022}; the AFM chains point correspond to decoupled 1D Ising chains; and the boundary of the two fragmented $E_u$ phases is a trivial paramagnet~\cite{taharaAntiferromagneticIsingModel2007}.
+In the remainder of this paper, we investigate the remaining three parts of the phase diagram, each of which harbors particularly rich magnetic frustration physics which has not been studied previously. \Cref{sec:frustrated_chains} focuses on the $T_{1g}$ frustrated chains phase, from which we develop an intuitive understanding of the origin of the spin ice and fracton CSLs occurring at its endpoints, the nature of their fractionalized excitations, and the structure of their ground state manifolds. \Cref{sec:fracton_CSL} then explores in detail the $T_{1g} \oplus A_{1u}$ fracton CSL and establishes its essential properties.
+Finally, aided by a solid understanding of the fracton CSL, \cref{sec:spin_nematic} studies the opposite side of the phase diagram, the spin nematic $E_u\fragmented A_{1u}$ phase.